MST-Robotics/MATE_2020/README.md

-# MATE_2019
+# MATE_2020
-Code used for our ROV in the MATE 2019 competion
+Code used for our ROV in the MATE 2020 competition